-As detailed in the guidance document, EPA Method 1633 is the procedure to use for environmental samples.
-Reporting limits for PFOA and PFOS in aqueous samples should not exceed 2 ng/L. Reporting limits for PFOA and PFOS in solid samples should not exceed 0.5 μg/kg.
-Reporting limits for all other PFAS in aqueous and solid media should be as close to these limits as possible.
+All samples analyzed for VOCs and/or SVOCs will report TICs as specified in DER-10 Section 2.1(a)1.i.
+Sampling for emerging contaminants be conducted in accordance with the NYSDEC Guidance for Sampling and Analysis of PFAS (January 2021).
+As detailed in the guidance document, PFAS compounds should be analyzed under EPA Method 1633.
 The analytical laboratory proposed for use for the analysis of samples will be a certified NYSDOH ELAP laboratory.
 The QA Manager of the laboratory will be responsible for performing project-specific audits and for overseeing the quality control data generated.
 The field geologist/technician coordinates all personnel involved with field sampling, verifies that all sampling is conducted per the FSP, and communicates regularly with the Project Manager.
 The ultimate responsibility for maintaining quality throughout the project rests with the Project Manager, including field and laboratory QA/QC.